Declan Rice: 2023–24

 On 15 July 2023, Rice signed for Premier League club Arsenal on a long-term contract.
 It was reported that the transfer fee was a club-record initial £100m, potentially rising by £5m, in add-ons, making him the most expensive English player, equalling the previous record held by Jack Grealish.
 The structure of the transfer was given as West Ham receiving £50m immediately and a further £50m in the summer of 2024.
 They will also receive £1m every time Arsenal qualify for a place in the Champions League during his time at the club and £1m if he plays 60 per cent of games in a season, with those payments capped at £5m.

-Rice made his Arsenal debut on 6 August against Manchester City in the 2023 FA Community Shield, which Arsenal won 4–1 on penalties after a 1–1 draw.
+Rice made his first debut for Arsenal in a preseason match against the 2023 MLS All Star team on 19 July 2023.
+Rice made his Arsenal season debut on 6 August against Manchester City in the 2023 FA Community Shield, which Arsenal won 4–1 on penalties after a 1–1 draw.
 On 12 August, Rice started in Arsenal's opening match of the 2023–24 Premier League season, a 2–1 home win over Nottingham Forest.
 On 3 September, he scored his first goal for Arsenal, in stoppage time to grant his team a 2–1 lead against Manchester United in a match which ended in a 3–1 win.

 Rice was announced as a nominee for The Best FIFA Men's Player based on his performances for both London clubs and the national team.
-On 11 February, Rice scored his first goal against his former club, West Ham United, in a 6–0 victory at London Stadium, which was West Ham's worst home defeat in the league since 1963 against Blackburn Rovers.
+On 11 February, Rice scored his first goal against his former club, West Ham United, in a 6–0 victory at the London Stadium, which was West Ham's worst home defeat in the league since 1963 against Blackburn Rovers.